Outgoing Japan PM heads to Seoul hoping warmer ties outlast him

 But South Korean President Yoon Suk Yeol has moved to bury the hatchet in recent years, restarting regular talks with Kishida and ramping up military cooperation in the face of rising threats from the nuclear-armed North.

-“Prime Minister Kishida hopes to convey that Japan’s diplomatic policy of focusing on South Korea will remain unchanged after he leaves office,” Japan’s national broadcaster NHK said this week.
+“Given the current strategic environment surrounding our country, the Japan-South Korea cooperation is becoming more and more important,” Kishida told reporters ahead of his departure.

+“The Japan-South Korea relationships have vastly improved under my and President Yoon’s leadership, and we would like to discuss how to strengthen our cooperation and communication in a sustainable manner.”

-Kishida’s trip — his 12th summit with Yoon — is also a bid to “pave the way for a continued improvement in Japan-South Korea relations”, NHK added.
+Kishida’s trip — his 12th summit with Yoon — will allow the two leaders to “exchange our opinions frankly and affirm the direction of our future bilateral relationships,” he added.

 Kishida has said he will not seek re-election as leader of the long-ruling Liberal Democratic Party (LDP) when his tenure expires this month.